Jasonzhou97/tp/docs/DeveloperGuide.md

 Use case ends.

 **Extensions** <br>
 1a.
+The user enters invalid command format. <br>
+&ensp; 1a1.
+System displays an error message. <br>
+&ensp; Use case resumes at step 1.

+1b.
 No reservations exist on the day queried. <br>
-&ensp; 1a1.
+&ensp; 1b1.
 System indicates that there are no reservations on given day. <br>
 &ensp; Use case resumes at step 1.

 ---